Australia: $500 vs $1,000/month

 What changes if you save more or retire later?

-- Does doubling voluntary super (A$500 → A$1,000) make the ASFA budget viable at 67?
-The base Hold lane, even with two carry-forward injections and a trimmed A$4,200 drawdown target, only produces A$4,245/mo of safe spending, whereas the base Boost lane clears the ASFA goal with A$4,528/mo (A$28 of headroom).
-The pessimistic Boost run still stops at A$4,039/mo, so readers see exactly how much they must trim if markets stall.
+1. Does doubling voluntary super (A$500 → A$1,000) make the ASFA budget viable at 67?
+The base Hold lane, even with catch-up saving and a slightly leaner spending target, only produces A$4,245/mo of safe spending, whereas the base Boost lane clears the ASFA goal with A$4,528/mo (A$28 of headroom).
+The weaker Boost run still stops at A$4,039/mo, so readers see how much they must trim if markets stall.

-- How sensitive are late-career savers to real returns when the same A$2,700/month Pension floor is held constant?
-Moving from 3.2% to 4.2% real returns adds A$659–A$811/mo of safe budget and pushes retirement capital into the A$565k–A$687k band, while the pessimistic cases still show A$3,804–A$4,039/mo limits even before you test a lower Age Pension assumption yourself.
+3. How sensitive are late-career savers to market returns when the same A$2,700/month Pension floor is held constant?
+Moving from the middle to the stronger return path adds A$659–A$811/mo of safe budget and pushes retirement capital into the A$565k–A$687k band, while the weaker cases still show A$3,804–A$4,039/mo limits even before you test a lower Age Pension assumption yourself.

 How the costs are planned

-- Savings lanes: The higher-savings lane ramps up in the early 60s, while the lower-savings and delayed-retirement lanes pair smaller monthly contributions with carry-forward top-ups and part-time income through a short retirement bridge.
-The Hold lane also trims the retirement spending goal to A$4,200, while the delayed path keeps earnings flowing through age 69 to mirror a gradual retirement.
+• Savings lanes: The higher-savings lane ramps up in the early 60s, while the lower-savings and delayed-retirement lanes pair smaller monthly contributions with catch-up top-ups and part-time income through a short retirement bridge.
+The Hold lane also trims the retirement spending goal slightly below the ASFA benchmark, while the delayed path keeps earnings flowing through age 69 to mirror a gradual retirement.

 The strategy

-This is the straight “can I stretch to A$1,000/month?” lane.
-Contributions step up in your early 60s and now include two A$40k carry-forward injections (ages 60 and 63) so unused concessional cap gets deployed before retirement.
-At the base 3.2% real return you finish work with A$607k (about A$182k in growth) and can safely spend A$4,528/mo, which finally clears the ASFA comfortable target with a sliver of headroom.
-The pessimistic run still caps out at A$4,039/mo (an A$461 gap), while the optimistic outcome supports A$5,258/mo and keeps about A$743k invested at age 92.
+This is the “can I stretch further now?” path.
+It assumes stronger catch-up saving in the early 60s.
+At the base return path you finish work with A$607k (about A$182k in growth) and can safely spend A$4,528/mo, which clears the ASFA comfortable target with a sliver of headroom.
+The weaker run still caps out at A$4,039/mo (an A$461 gap), while the stronger outcome supports A$5,258/mo and keeps about A$743k invested at age 92.

-This variant answers the literal search query—what happens if you can “only” free up A$500/month?
-To keep the reserve intact the lane now assumes two catch-up contributions (A$45k at 60 and A$30k at 63) plus a modest A$1,200/mo of part-time income from 67–69, and it trims the retirement drawdown target to A$4,200.
-That combination still feels tight: the base run ends work with A$499k and supports A$4,245/mo, while the pessimistic run drops to A$3,804/mo, signalling the spending cut you’d need if markets disappoint.
-Only the optimistic case pushes back above the comfortable line (A$4,904/mo) and keeps ~A$692k available at 92.
+This is the “what if A$500 is the realistic ceiling?” path.
+It relies more on lighter saving, some catch-up help, and a short work bridge, while trimming the retirement drawdown target slightly below the ASFA benchmark.
+That combination still feels tight: the base run ends work with A$499k and supports A$4,245/mo, while the weaker run drops to A$3,804/mo, signalling the spending cut you’d need if markets disappoint.
+Only the stronger case pushes back above the comfortable line (A$4,904/mo) and keeps ~A$692k available at 92.

 If your real question is whether to throw spare cash at the mortgage instead, compare notes with Sydney family: super vs mortgage—that scenario shows how extra repayments change reserves and retirement income.

-Here the contribution stays closer to A$500, but the saver works a few extra years, keeps salary-sacrifice flowing until 69, layers in A$30k carry-forward top-ups (ages 60 and 65), and adds A$1,800/mo of part-time income during the glide path.
+This path asks whether extra working years do more than a bigger monthly contribution.
+It keeps contributions closer to A$500, extends work through age 69, and lets extra time and income do more of the heavy lifting.
 That buys an A$4,518/mo safe budget at the base return, leaves ~A$597k at retirement, and still preserves ~A$279k by age 92.
-Optimistic markets supercharge it to A$5,329/mo with ~A$704k left in the account at the end of life, showing how “time in the market” plus part-time work can rival a full doubling of monthly contributions.
+Stronger markets lift that to A$5,329/mo with ~A$704k left in the account at the end of life, showing how time in the market plus part-time work can rival a full doubling of monthly contributions.

 Personalise it